 Burley Gate Farmland Survey

 This project involves resurveying a farmland site at Burley Gate that was surveyed in detail during the 1960’s.
 During the winter of 2017/18 and summer 2018 the area was resurveyed using the same CBC (Common Bird Census) methods in order to see what changes had taken place.
 A second winter survey started in October 2018.
 The work will be continued for at least a further year.
-For further information please contact Robert Taylor at email@example.com.
+For further information please contact Mervyn Davies at firstname.lastname@example.org.

 Lowland Breeding Curlew Study

 In 2017 work was started on identifying the remaining Curlew breeding sites in Herefordshire with the aim of protecting this rapidly declining species.
 We are now part of the Lowland Curlew Forum and in 2018 have been working closely with other counties to share experience, knowledge and protection methods.
 We are now also working closely with the nature agencies and landowners to help protect nest sites and the work will continue in 2019.
 For further information please contact Chris Robinson at firstname.lastname@example.org.

 Members of the club also contribute as individuals to surveys coordinated by the BTO, including Wetland Bird Survey (Webs), Heronry Census, Nest Record Scheme, the Ringing Scheme and the Breeding Bird Survey (BBS) and Wetland Breeding Bird Survey (WBBS).
 Information on all these may be found on the BTO website www.bto.org or contact the Herefordshire BTO Representative at email@example.com.
 In addition, one-off surveys are commissioned by the BTO from time to time (for example on breeding House Martins and Tawny Owls) and details are circulated to HOC members.

 Visible Migration Survey